-CSC 403 (3) Computer Science Seminar.
+CSC 390 (1-3) Computer Science Seminar.

-Prerequisites: Senior level with 15 hours of 300-level courses.
+Prerequisites: CSC 228.
 Discussion on trends in computer science.
 Students are required to prepare a paper and present it to their peers.
 Students who have participated in a Co-op Program will conduct a seminar discussing their work assignments.

 CSC 435 (3) Computer Networks.
-Prerequisites: CSC 323 and 325.
-The CSC 435 course will primarily focus on the following fire layers of the TCP/IP protocol stack: Physical, Link, Network, Transport, and Application layers.
-Topics to be covered include: Physical Layer-encoding and decoding data for short distance and long-distance communications; Link Layer-local area network technologies and their extension using interconnection devices; Network Layer-routing protocols, IP addressing, subnets, datagram forwarding, fragmentation, and other auxiliary network-level communication protocols;

-Transport Layer-UDP and TCP; and Application Layer-Socket programming.
-The course would also cover appropriate security aspects for each of the above layers.
+Prerequisites CSC 323,325.
+The CSC 435 course will primarily focus on the following five layers of the TCP/IP protocol stack: Physical, Link, Network, Transport and Application layers.
+Topics to be covered include: Physical Layer -- encoding and decoding data for short-distance and long-distance communications; Link Layer -local area network technologies and their extension using interconnection devices; Network Layer -routing protocols, IP addressing, subnets, datagram forwarding, fragmentation and other auxiliary network-level communication protocols; Transport Layer -- UDP and TCP and Application Layer --Socket programming.
+The course will also cover appropriate security aspects for each of the above layers.
+The course consists of two lecture hours and one laboratory hour.
 (F, S)

 CSC 437 (3) Computer Security.
 Prerequisite: CSC 325.
 This course will examine the risks of security in computing, consider available countermeasures, controls, and examine some of the uncovered vulnerabilities.
 Topics covered will include: Cryptography, Program Security, Operating System Security, and Network Security.
+The course consists of two lecture hours and one laboratory hour.
+(F, S)